but have to shortcut trail

 Heading out on the Mount Manuel Trail, we were in for a surprise.
 Someone had been out on the trail, clearing some brush and also flagging their route.
 The flagging was astounding – the most profligate flagging I’ve ever seen!
 Yards of magenta tape were hanging from branches, wrapped around tree trunks, etc.

 In wonder we followed this extravaganza along the north side of the ridge, to see where it would lead.
-The clearing allowed easier passage than on our last hike, but its route lay to the north of what we had then taken.
+The clearing allowed easier passage than on our last hike, but its route lay a bit north of what we had then taken.

 And then we found a tent with an unhappy couple.